NEONScience/NEON-Data-Skills/tutorials/Python/Hyperspectral/intro-hyperspectral/Intro_NEON_AOP_HDF5_Reflectance_Tiles_py/Intro_NEON_AOP_HDF5_Reflectance_Tiles_py.md

         filters

     FUNCTIONS
+        check_enum_dtype(...)
+            If the dtype represents an HDF5 enumerated type, returns the dictionary mapping string names to integer values.

+            Returns None if the dtype does not represent an HDF5 enumerated type.

+        check_ref_dtype(...)
+            If the dtype represents an HDF5 reference type, returns the reference class (either Reference or RegionReference).

+            Returns None if the dtype does not represent an HDF5 reference type.

+        check_string_dtype(...)
+            If the dtype represents an HDF5 string, returns a string_info object.

+            The returned string_info object holds the encoding and the length.
+            The encoding can only be 'utf-8' or 'ascii'.
+The length may be None for a variable-length string, or a fixed length in bytes.

+            Returns None if the dtype does not represent an HDF5 string.

+        check_vlen_dtype(...)
+            If the dtype represents an HDF5 vlen, returns the Python base class.

+            Returns None if the dtype does not represent an HDF5 vlen.

         enable_ipython_completer()
             Call this from an interactive IPython session to enable tab-completion of group and attribute names.

+        enum_dtype(...)
+            Create a NumPy representation of an HDF5 enumerated type

+            *values_dict* maps string names to integer values. *basetype* is an appropriate integer base dtype large enough to hold the possible options.

         get_config(...)
             () => H5PYConfig